Solutions

 5) improving child and maternal health

 Where children do not survive into adulthood, people tend to have larger families.
 Reducing infant and child mortality has been key to bringing birth rates down across the world.
-Family planning and gender equality helps to achive that, through allowing women to start having children when they are older and increase spacing between children.
-As family size goes down, that also allows greater investment in health services, especially in low income countries.
+Family planning and gender equality help to achieve that, by allowing women to start having children when they are older and increase spacing between children.
+As family size goes down, that also allows greater investment in health services, especially in low-income countries.

 6) Exercising the choice